🇺🇸 Retired veteran, father, rock-climbing expert & rosin connoisseur

 Sense and Respond to the Definitive Signals

-All things considered, if the material is still dumping resin and you’re collecting the uncontaminated heads from your hash washing bags, then keep washing!
+All things considered, if the material is still dumping resin and you’re collecting the uncontaminated heads from your wash bags, then keep washing!
 What you want to see is strong yields with every round of washing and filtration.

 A common scenario is 5 sets of 5-10 minute washes.
 The first few runs are best with shorter times, maybe 3-5 minutes.
 Subsequent washes extended to around 10 minutes or more.
 Don’t rely strictly on these parameters, but rely on your own sense of judgement and the objectives you have for production.